csc-training/hip-programming/docs/02-kernels.md

 - HIP = Heterogeneous-computing Interface for Portability
 - AMD effort to offer a common programming interface that works on both Nvidia and AMD devices
-- almost a one-to-one clone of CUDA from the user perspective
+- Almost a one-to-one clone of CUDA from the user perspective
-- standard C++ syntax, `hipcc` wrapper for compiling
+- Standard C++ syntax, `hipcc` wrapper for compiling
-    - uses `nvcc`/`clang++` compilers behind the scenes
+    - Uses `nvcc`/`clang++` compilers behind the scenes
-- allows one to write portable GPU code
+- Allows one to write portable GPU code
 :::

-# GPU terminology
+# GPU terminology refresher

 ::: incremental
-- compute unit (CU, AMD) / streaming multiprocessor (SM, Nvidia)
+- Compute unit (CU, AMD) / streaming multiprocessor (SM, Nvidia)
-    - a simple processor on a GPU
+    - A simple processor on a GPU
-    - contains multiple independent vector units
+    - Contains multiple independent vector units
-- kernel
+- Kernel
-    - parallel function executed on the GPU
+    - Parallel function executed on the GPU
-- thread
+- Thread
-    - individual worker of a wavefront/warp (AMD/Nvidia)
+    - Individual worker of a wavefront/warp (AMD/Nvidia)
 :::

-# GPU terminology
+# GPU terminology refresher

 ::: incremental
-- wavefront/warp (AMD/Nvidia)
+- Wavefront / Warp (AMD/Nvidia)
-    - collection of threads: execute the same instruction in lockstep
+    - Collection of threads: execute the same instruction "in lockstep"
-    - fixed number of threads (AMD: 64, NVIDIA 32)
+    - Fixed number of threads (AMD: 64, NVIDIA 32)
-    - threads per block is chosen at kernel launch
+    - Threads per block is chosen at kernel launch
-        - wavefronts per block = threads per block / 64
+        - Wavefronts per block = threads per block / 64
-- workgroup/block of threads (AMD/Nvidia)
+- workgroup / Thread block (AMD/Nvidia)
-    - group of threads partitioned to wavefronts/warps
+    - Group of threads partitioned to wavefronts/warps
-    - execute on the same CU/SM (AMD/Nvidia)
+    - Execute on the same CU/SM (AMD/Nvidia)
-    - can synchronise together and communicate through memory in the CU/SM (AMD/Nvidia)
+    - Can synchronise together and communicate through memory in the CU/SM (AMD/Nvidia)
+    - Usually just **block**
 :::

 # HIP/CUDA programming model

 ::: incremental
 - GPU accelerator is often called a *device* and CPU a *host*
-- parallel code:
+- Parallel GPU code is...
-    - launched by the host using the API
+    - ...launched by the host using the API, ...
-    - written using the kernel language
+    - ...is written using the kernel language...
-    - from the point of view of a single thread (each thread has a unique ID)
+    - ...from the point of view of a single thread, and...
-    - executed on a device by many threads
+    - ...is executed on a device by many threads.
 :::

 # GPU programming considerations

 ::: incremental
-- the parallel nature of GPUs requires many similar tasks that can be executed simultaneously
+- The parallel nature of GPUs requires many similar tasks that can be executed simultaneously
-    - one usage is to replace iterations of loop with a GPU kernel call
+    - One usage is to replace iterations of loop with a GPU kernel call
-- need to adapt CPU code to run on the GPU
+- Need to adapt CPU code to run on the GPU
-    - algorithmic changes to fit the parallel execution model
+    - Algorithmic changes to fit the parallel execution model
-    - share data among hundreds of cooperating threads
+    - Share data among hundreds of cooperating threads
-    - manage data transfers between CPU and GPU memories carefully (a common bottleneck)
+    - Manage data transfers between CPU and GPU memories carefully (a common bottleneck)
 :::